MorgachevStepan/MorgachevStepan/README.md

 </div>

 # Hi there, my name is Stepan ☕️
-## I'm a beginner Java backend developer and a student at NNSU.
+## I'm a Java backend developer and a student at NNSU.